koinsaari/owasp-demo/README.md

 # OWASP Demo

 This is a Django-based web application that is designed to be deliberately vulnerable to introduce some of the top ten vulnerabilities from the OWASP Top Ten 2021 list.
 The purpose of this project is to demonstrate both vulnerabilities and their fixes within a controlled environment.
-It is part of Cyber Security Base 2024 course series by University of Helsinki.

 The vulnerable version of the app is in the `main` branch, and the secure version is on the `secure-version` branch.
 Please see them both for comparison.
 In the `main` branch, the specific vulnerabilities, and where they are located on the backend code, have been commented so you can easily find where exactly the flaw is.
 The flaws you can find in this project are the following: